A WETLAND OF INTERNATIONAL IMPORTANCE

 The Caddo Lake Ramsar wetland site is a “Wetland of International Importance” based upon meeting multiple criteria of the Ramsar Convention, including:

-Supports important populations of plant and animal species, including vulnerable or endangered species: Approximately 216 bird, 47 mammal, and 90 reptile and amphibian species occur in the area, many of which depend on the specialized habitat provided by the wetlands of Caddo Lake.
+- Supports important populations of plant and animal species, including vulnerable or endangered species: Approximately 216 bird, 47 mammal, and 90 reptile and amphibian species occur in the area, many of which depend on the specialized habitat provided by the wetlands of Caddo Lake.
 A number of animals and plants here are considered rare, threatened or endangered under national and international laws.
 These species include, but are not limited to, the peregrine falcon, the alligator snapping turtle, and the eastern big-eared bat.
-The Caddo Lake system supports bald cypress trees up to 400 years of age, as well as one of the most diverse communities of plants in Texas, if not the U.S.
+The Caddo Lake system is one of the most diverse communities of plants in Texas, if not the U.S.

 RAMSAR GUIDANCE & THE CADDO LAKE CLEARINGHOUSE